-Hidden strains of HPV found in 'virus-negative' genital wartsJuly 11th, 2013 in Diseases, Conditions, Syndromes /
+Hidden strains of HPV found in 'virus-negative' genital wartsJuly 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 There are 170 established HPV types.
 Cancerous human papillomavirus (HPV) viruses are the main cause of cervical cancer, and are found in close to 100% of cervical tumors.